-At one point during working motherhood you may have scaled back on your hours or maybe your effort so that you could manage motherhood and work.
-If the time has come to ramp back up try following these 9 tips to advance your career.
+At one point during working motherhood, you may have scaled back on your hours or maybe your effort so that you could manage motherhood and work.
+If the time has come to ramp back up try following these nine tips to advance your career.

 You have the opportunity to be audacious and then to expect the unexpected.
-When you act in this type of demeanor things will pop!
+When you act in this type of demeanor, things will pop.
 It feels good when we capture opportunities and grow.
-To prepare for the results give your support team a heads up exciting things are going to happen for you professionally (and then hopefully personally).
+To prepare for the results, give your support team a heads-up that exciting things are going to happen for you professionally (and then hopefully personally).

 Work on the Bigger Picture, Not on Just the “Right Now”

 When you hear management talk about the company’s big picture, spend time brainstorming where you’ll fit in.
 Decide what big projects you could work on that would help build this big picture and make this a new intention.
 Envision what you’d be thinking or feeling while working on this intention.

 This gives you a break from what is going on right now and gives you a new perspective on your career.
 Worry about how you’ll spin it to your manager later and let yourself be creative.